cvpaperchallenge/Ascender/README.md

 By default, CI job (GitHub Actions workflow) of Ascender is run against Python 3.8 and 3.9.
 If you want to change the target Python version, please modify [the matrix part of `.github/workflows/lint-and-test.yaml`](https://github.com/cvpaperchallenge/Ascender/blob/master/.github/workflows/lint-and-test.yaml#L18).

-### The change to Dockerfile has not been reflected correctly on the image build
+### When changes to the Dockerfile are not reflected correctly on the image build

-When you run `sudo docker compose up --build` after adding some change on the Dockerfile, you may find no changes has been made on the image built.
-This may be because the `docker build` command has used the build cache.
-When that happens, try using `sudo docker compose up --build --force-recreate`, instead.
+Even when you run `sudo docker compose up --build` after adding a modification to the Dockerfile, you may find no changes have been made to the image built.
+The potential reasons for this include:

+1. docker using build cache to build an image
+2. docker failing to recreate a docker container

+The `docker compose up` command starts and attaches containers for a service, re-building a docker image if the `--build` option is set.
+However, docker by default uses cache if it exists when building an image, which results in some modifications to the Dockerfile not being reflected.
+If this is suspected, you must explicitly tell docker to build without using the cache by running `sudo docker compose build --no-cache`, then run `sudo docker compose up` (the solution for the 1st issue).

+Apart from this problem, docker sometimes fails to restart containers even when you add some changes to the service's configuration or image.
+So, if the issue still persists with the above approach, consider using `sudo docker compose up --force-recreate` instead of `sudo docker compose up` to force the container to be recreated (the solution for the 2nd issue).